Career Definition for a Psychotherapist

 Career and Economic Outlook

-Jobs for clinical psychologists, the leading psychotherapy practitioners, will grow at an average rate, 11% from 2012-2022, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), and prospects will be brightest for psychologists with doctoral degrees.
-The median annual salary among clinical, counseling, and school psychologists in May 2012 was $67,650.
-Additionally, the states with the highest employment levels were California, New York, and Pennsylvania.
+Jobs for clinical, counseling and school psychologists, the leading psychotherapy practitioners, will grow at a rate of 20% from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), and prospects will be brightest for psychologists with doctoral degrees.
+The median annual salary among clinical, counseling, and school psychologists in May 2015 was $70,580.
+Additionally, the states with the highest employment levels were California, New York, and Texas.